itflow-org/itflow/SECURITY.md

 ## Reporting a Vulnerability

-**Please do not report security vulnerabilities through public GitHub issues.**
+**<ins>Please do not report security vulnerabilities through public GitHub issues.</ins>**

 If you have discovered a security issue, please report it to us in as much detail as possible, so we can fix it.
 You should expect to receive an initial acknowledgement within 72 hours.
-If you do not, please get in touch discretely via GitHub issues/Forum/Discord to ensure we received your e-mail.
+If you do not, please get in touch discretely via GitHub issues/Forum to ensure we received your e-mail.

 Security contact:
 ![image](https://user-images.githubusercontent.com/32306651/160704188-763e6763-429e-41b9-9007-6a09bcfdba2b.png)